Surgical Procedures: Oophorectomy

-- Robotic Surgery: The surgeon controls a robotic arm to perform the surgery through small incisions.
+- Robotic Surgery: The surgeon uses a robotic arm to do the surgery through small incisions.

-If you want to preserve your fertility, talk about your choices with your medical team.
-You may be able to keep one of the two ovaries, which in many cases will work normally, and natural conception is possible.
-If both of the ovaries are being removed, you should talk with a fertility specialist about your choicess before having the surgery.
+If you want to keep your fertility, talk about your choices with your healthcare team.
+You may be able to keep one of the two ovaries, which in many cases natural conception can happen.
+If both of the ovaries are being removed, you should talk with a fertility specialist about your choices before having the surgery.

 What are the risks of having an oophorectomy?

-If both ovaries are removed, menopause will start and side effects such as hot flashes and vaginal dryness may happen.
-Your risk of getting osteoporosis, heart disease and premature death is greater once menopause starts due to ovary removal.
-Also, you may also have depression, anxiety, memory issues, and decreased libido.
+If both ovaries are removed, menopause will start, and you may have side effects such as hot flashes and vaginal dryness.
+Your risk of getting osteoporosis, heart disease, and premature death is greater once menopause starts due to ovary removal.
+Also, you may have depression, anxiety, memory issues, and decreased libido.

-There are risks and side effects related to having an oopherectomy.
+There are risks and side effects of having an oophorectomy.
 Risks and side effects may be:

 - Blood clots.